11 January 2012

-Over many years, the OECD has acquired a wealth of experience in identifying good practice in public procurement, leading to the elaboration of the 2008 OECD Principles for Enhancing Integrity in Public Procurement.
+Over many years, the OECD has acquired a wealth of experience in identifying good practice in public procurement, leading to the elaboration of the 2008 Directorate for Public Governance and Territorial Development.
 The Principles, agreed by all Member countries, were developed to help policy-makers reform the whole procurement cycle, from needs assessment to contract management and payment.

 This review is part of the series of OECD peer reviews that help countries assess their procurement systems in line with their commitment to implement the OECD Principles in major spending areas.